ShawnDuPreez/MeetingRoomManager/NOTES.md

 - **Simple overlap detection**: The overlap check compares time ranges within the same room only, which is sufficient for the requirements.

 ### User Experience
-- **Single-page application**: All functionality is contained in one page with two panels for simplicity.
+- **Multi-page application**: Separate views for room management and calendar visualization using Vue Router.
 - **Inline dialogs**: Modal dialogs are used for create/edit operations rather than separate pages.
 - **Auto-selection**: When rooms are loaded, the first room is automatically selected for convenience.
 - **Professional UI Design**: Implemented a polished, modern interface suitable for a UI/UX designer portfolio.
 - **Visual Hierarchy**: Clear distinction between primary actions (elevated buttons) and secondary actions (text buttons).
 - **Microinteractions**: Subtle hover effects and transitions for enhanced user engagement.
+- **Calendar Visualization**: Professional month-view calendar with color-coded booking indicators.
+- **Native Date Pickers**: HTML5 datetime-local inputs with full-field clickability for better UX.
+- **Custom Confirmations**: Professional confirmation dialogs instead of browser default alerts.

 ## Architecture Decisions

 ### Frontend Architecture
-- **Single-file component approach**: The entire UI is in `App.vue` rather than split into multiple components.
-This makes the code easier to understand for a small application but would need refactoring for larger apps.
+- **Component-based architecture**: UI split into reusable components (dialogs) and view pages (Rooms, Calendar) for better maintainability.
+- **Vue Router**: Implemented client-side routing for navigation between Rooms and Calendar views.
 - **Composition API**: Used Vue 3's Composition API for better code organization and TypeScript compatibility in the future.
 - **Vuetify for UI**: Chose Vuetify 3 for rapid development with Material Design components and built-in responsiveness.
+- **V-Calendar Integration**: Professional calendar component library for traditional month-view calendar.
 - **Professional Design System**:
   - Custom theme with carefully selected color palette
-  - Consistent spacing and typography scale
+  - Consistent spacing and typography scale (8px grid)
   - Elevated cards with shadows for depth perception
   - Icon-driven navigation for improved usability
-  - Rounded corners (12px border-radius) for modern aesthetic
+  - Rounded corners (12px-16px border-radius) for modern aesthetic
   - Hover states and transitions for interactive feedback
+  - Gradient backgrounds for visual interest and hierarchy
+  - Color-coded room system for easy identification

 ### Backend Architecture
 - **RESTful API design**: Standard REST conventions with appropriate HTTP methods and status codes.